Halloween Hauntings, Part 8:

 “And all we see and all we seem/Is but a dream within a dream” EDGAR ALLEN POE

-A little farther up the road is Hazel Path.
+A little farther up the buffalo trail that is now Route 31E is Hazel Path.
 Like Monthaven, this old antebellum home used to sit alone on a hill; now it is the center of an office complex and not lived in–but the dead still reside there and in the adjacent school built over the old pioneer cemetery there.

 Edging up several miles more, just before Gallatin proper, is the entrance to what they now call “The Last Plantation.”
 At one time, Fairvue Plantation would have put Scarlett O’Hara’s Tara to shame.
-It was the original home of Adelicia Acklen–the original Steel Magnolia.
-Fabulously wealthy and beautiful to boot, Adelicia knew how to wrap men around her dainty fingers.
-She went through three husband, bore each a number of children and managed to come out of the Civil War richer than when she went in, despite the depredations of the Yankees.
-While today a cluster of upscale homes cluster around Fairvue, the old home still stands–and is haunted by multiple ghosts,
+It was once the home of the fabled Adelicia Acklen–the original Steel Magnolia.
+Opulently wealthy and stunningly beautiful, Adelicia knew how to wrap men around her dainty fingers.
+She went through three husband, bore a number of children and managed to come out of the Civil War richer than when she went in, despite the depredations of the Yankees.
+While today a gaggle of upscale homes cluster around Fairvue, the old manse still stands–and is haunted by multiple ghosts,

 We would be remiss not to mention the old downtown of Gallatin itself–alleged to be the most haunted town square in Tennessee.
 Surrounding the county courthouse are a cluster of old buildings, some dating back to before the war.
 Some of them are occupied by law offices, others by retail stores, some are vacant; but all are occupied by ghosts of one description or other.

 In this short space I cannot begin to list all the spooky spirits of Sumner: for a more complete accounting of the unaccountable, I refer you to the chapter in my Ghosts and Haunts of Tennessee by the same name as this blog, where more details are available.
 In the meantime–good haunting!